demisto/content/Packs/SafeBreach/Integrations/SafeBreach_v2/README.md

  ![SafeBreach Dashboard](https://github.com/demisto/content/raw/6af01e00312a5558e9e2fecdb22534e98414bc9c/Packs/SafeBreach/doc_imgs/xsoar_SafeBreach_dashboard.png)

 ## Commands
-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### safebreach-get-insights
 ***